2zqa/startpagina-private/README.md

 2. Make your changes
 3. Submit a pull request

-**Note:** In case you add any source files, make sure to update the Makefile `sourcefiles` variable to reflect this.
+**Note:** In case you add any files that need to be ignored from the extension build process, make sure to update the build.sh `ignore` variable to reflect this.

 ## License